AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 # Hardware

+Only a few hardware components are needed for this project.
+An Arduino an a RXB6 receiver and a few wires.
+That's all.

+For the Arduino I reccomend a small Nano.
+But every Arduino should work.
+Just make sure to connect the receiver data to an Aduino pin that supports interrupts.

-The Arduino, i reccomend a small Nano for thos project, has to cennected to the RXB6 receiver with 5 Volt/GND and the data output from the receiver with pin2 from the Nano.
-The receiver need a antenna.
-A simple wire with 17,3 cm is usually sufficient.
-Thats all for the hardware.
+The Arduino has to be cennected to the RXB6 receiver with 5 Volt/GND and the data output from the receiver with pin 2 from the Nano.
+The receiver needs a antenna.
+A simple wire with 17,3 cm length is usually sufficient.
+That's all for the hardware.

 ![Bresser3CH](https://github.com/AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/blob/main/Arduino.JPG)